Peripheral Vascular Disease

 - Doppler ultrasound pictures may show narrow or blocked blood vessels.

-- Angiography pictures may show blood flow and blockage.
-You may be given contrast liquid to help the pictures show up better.
+- Angiography, CT, or MRI pictures may show blood flow and blockage.
+You may be given contrast liquid to help any problems show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
+Metal can cause serious injury.
+Tell the provider if you have any metal in or on your body.

 How is PVD treated?